 "Make ya self at home Yorky.
 We'll be eating about 7 O'clock.
 I'll give ya a shout a few minutes before."

 "Thanks Arthur.", I said, as I headed off back to check out mi new room.

 Arthur Auberry was a middle-aged man who wore a canvas Karkie jungle hat.
 He had pleasant features and the usual deep lines from a life in the bush.
 He smoked Log Cabin rollies and always had one stuck out of the corner of his mouth.
 Once he stuck it in the right-hand corner, he never removed until it was a quarter of an inch away from his lips.

 The room where I was now living in was just as Kevin said.
-It was clean, comfortable and reasonable large.
+It was clean, comfortable and reasonably large.
 I took a few work clothes out of mi case and stuck 'em neatly in the chest of drawers.
-The .22 was placed next to the bedhead and the trumpet, which I very rarely played, now claimed the far corner near the wardrobe.
+The .22 was placed next to the bed and the trumpet, which I very rarely played, now claimed the far corner near the wardrobe.

 I met Arthurs' wife that evening at the dinner table.
-She had dyed, silvery hair and had gaunt, tight features.
+She had silvery hair and gaunt, tight features.
 She appeared to be very high-strung when she communicated with her children,

 Arthur Auberry had 5 children; 2 girls and a boy, who were away at boarding school and a lot younger boy and girl who were still at home.

 Over dinner, she asked me a few questions about my past life but I could tell she was just being polite.